abodesigner/JS_tip_Calulator/README.md

-# this is just simple todo project using pure javascript
+# This is just simple todo project using pure javascript